Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

         builder - <zBuilder.builders.ziva.Ziva object at 0x000001E90FDB97B8>

 That's all the information that the builder has stored for the solver scene item.
-To query and change the attributes you go through the ``attrs`` dictionary like so:
+To query and change the attributes, go through the ``attrs`` dictionary like so:

 .. code-block:: python